 These Italian Stuffed Zucchini Boats have changed my feelings when it comes to Italian food.
 And, I have some pretty serious feelings on the subject.
 That’s kind of a big deal, isn’t it?

-When I crave Italian I immediately think of rigatoni, spaghetti, penne, or how about ravioli in a light tomato cream sauce sprinkled with plenty of fresh basil and shaved Parmesan.
+When I crave Italian I immediately think of rigatoni, spaghetti, penne, or how about ravioli in a tomato cream sauce sprinkled with plenty of fresh basil and shaved Parmesan.
 I mean, come on!

 I never thought I could get the same level of serious contentment and satisfaction with a dish that doesn’t involve pasta.